Chun Doo-hwan: Assassination of Park Chung Hee

+12 December mutiny

-In the following month Chun, along with Roh Tae-woo, Yu Hak-seong, Heo Sam-su, and others from the 11th graduating class of the KMA, continued taking advantage of the fragile political situation to grow Hanahoe's strength, courting key commanders and subverting the nation's intelligence gathering organizations.
+In the following month Chun, along with Roh Tae-woo, Yu Hak-seong, Heo Sam-su, and others from the Hanahoe, continued taking advantage of the fragile political situation to grow Hanahoe's strength, courting key commanders and subverting the nation's intelligence gathering organizations.

+General Jeong, his superior, is a moderate figure in the armed forces and gave hints on multiple occasions that he supported the political liberalization process, as opposed to Chun, who favors keeping the Yushin Constitution intact.

-On 12 December 1979, Chun ordered the arrest of Army Chief of Staff Jeong Seung-hwa on charges of conspiring with Kim Jae-kyu to assassinate the President.
+On 12 December 1979, amid a cabinet reshuffle, Chun ordered the arrest of Jeong on charges of conspiring with Kim Jae-kyu to assassinate Park.
 This order was made without authorization from President Choi.
-On the night of Jeong's capture, 29th Regiment, 9th Division, along with the 1st and 3rd Airborne Brigades, invaded downtown Seoul to support the 30th and 33rd Security Group loyal to Chun, then a series of conflicts broke out in the capital.
+On the night of Jeong's capture, 29th Regiment, 9th Division, along with the 1st and 3rd Airborne Brigades, invaded downtown Seoul to support the 30th and 33rd Security Group loyal to Chun, which resulted in a series of conflicts that broke out in the capital.
 Jang Tae-wan, commander of the Capital Garrison Command, and Jeong Byeong Ju, commander of the special forces, were also arrested by the rebel troops.
-Major Kim Oh-rang, aide-de-camp of General Jeong Byeong-ju, was killed during the gunfight.
+Major Kim Oh-rang, aide-de-camp of Jeong Byeong-ju, was killed during the gunfight.
 By the next morning, the Ministry of Defense and Army HQ were all occupied, and Chun was in firm control of the military.
 For all intents and purposes, he was now the de facto leader of the country.

 In early 1980, Chun was promoted to the rank of lieutenant general, and he took up the position of acting director of the KCIA.
 On 14 April, Chun was officially installed as director of the KCIA.